Software-Improvement-Group/sigridci/bitbucket-pipelines.md

       - "./sigridci/sigridci/sigridci.py --customer opensource --system junit --source . --targetquality 3.5"
 ```

-**Security note:** This example downlaods the Sigrid CI client scripts directly from GitHub.
+**Security note:** This example downloads the Sigrid CI client scripts directly from GitHub.
 That might be acceptable for some projects, and is in fact increasingly common.
 However, some projects might not allow this as part of their security policy.
 In those cases, you can simply download the `sigridci` directory in this repository, and make it available to your runners (either by placing the scripts in a known location, or packaging them into a Docker container).

 Refer to the [BitBucket Pipelines documentation](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/) for more information on when and how these steps will be performed.
 The [bitbucket-pipelines.yml documentation](https://support.atlassian.com/bitbucket-cloud/docs/configure-bitbucket-pipelinesyml/) describes the file format used for the configuration file.